Cubs vs. White Sox Player Props Betting Odds

-Nico Hoerner and Luis Robert are two of the players with prop bets on the table when the Chicago Cubs and the Chicago White Sox meet at Guaranteed Rate Field on Tuesday (at 8:10 PM ET).
+Nico Hoerner and Luis Robert are among the players with prop bets available when the Chicago Cubs and the Chicago White Sox meet at Guaranteed Rate Field on Wednesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!